What is gastroesopheal reflux?

 To encourage normal development, allow playing on the floor or playpen, on both the stomach and back.
 Continue to watch for spitting up.
 Play is best done just before or 2 hours after feeding.
 Do not allow sleeping while positioned on the stomach.

-Avoid pressure on the baby's tummy during diaper changes or when carrying.
+Avoid pressure on your infant's tummy during diaper changes or when carrying.
 To change diapers, try rolling the baby to the side

 rather than lifting up the legs.

-Try to avoid traveling for at least ½ hour after feeding.
-When traveling, use a car seat with careful positioning to keep baby's as upright as possible, with the chin off the chest.
+Try to avoid traveling for at least 30 minutes after feeding.
+When traveling, use a car seat with careful positioning to keep the infant as upright as possible, with the chin off the chest.

 This sheet is not specific to your child but provides general information.
 If you have any questions, please call the doctor.